thewca/wca-regulations/wca-regulations-2012.md

 ## Article F: Clock Solving

 - F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
 - F2) The judge shall place scrambled puzzle onto the mat in a standing position.
+[NOTE: There’s a word missing in there, perhaps “shall place the scrambled puzzle”.]
 - F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: time penalty (+2 seconds).